 The licence does not permit the public showing of broadcasts of commercial films in a 'film club' environment regardless of whether a fee is charged.

 University of Suffolk provides access to broadcast materials, covered by the ERA licence through Box of Broadcasts.

 Exceptions for educational purposes permit certain reuse of materials, without the permissions of rights holders for teaching and learning purposes.
 These include:

 Where a student needs a personal copy of a text to facilitate equitable access to resources for the purposes of instruction, copies can be made available outside of copyright law.
 These copies can be made by the student, a registered helper or Library and Learning Services.
 Certain restrictions still apply.

 Different types of licences are available which permit different types of reuse for different types of materials.

-Note: University of Suffolk currently has a CLA HE licence and an ERA licence.
+Note: University of Suffolk currently has a CLA HE licence, an ERA licence, and an NLA License.